Drne/CountDownBot/README.md

 # CountDownBot
 A simple Discord bot that will count down from a provided amount of time.
+The bot will take any natural language input and attempt to processes it as an amount of time.

 ## Usage:
 `/countdown <amount of time>`